-I have a daughter who is an avid gamer.
-A few years ago she built her own computer so it would have a terrabite of memory and a screen with definition that even 3D can’t rival, plus it’s fast.
-Jet rocket fast.
-Speed of Light fast.
-It’s amazing that I understand even this much of her language because it’s something I’m soooo not into.
+I have a daughter who is an avid gamer, she even built her own computer for to satisfy her passion for it.
+Terrabite memory, high def screen, and lightening fast.
+It’s amazing that I understand this much, it’s something I’m soooo not into.
 I try, I really do, but I’m lost.
 If it isn’t Mah Jong, Yukon Solitaire, or Magic Puzzles you can count me out.
-For awhile I was an Angry Birds fanatic, then it was Bubble Witch Saga but with each of those games money is needed to keep winning and I’m cheap.
+For awhile I was an Angry Birds fanatic, but money is needed to keep winning and I’m cheap.
 I won’t pay money to play a computer game.
-Not Carolyn.

 Carolyn loves fantasy.
-It began with the Redwall book series, progressed to Harry Potter and eventually it blossomed into a passion for all things Lord of the Rings.
-She was prohibited from attending the first movies due to their rating and her age.
-When they came to video we watched them at home and she was hooked.
-She had a friend that was also a devoted fan so they wrote a sarcastic version of the script, her first foray into writing fan fiction.
+It began with the Redwall books, progressed to Harry Potter and eventually it blossomed into a passion for all things Lord of the Rings.
+She was too young to see the movies when they came out, but by the time they came to video she was hooked.
+She had/has a devoted fan friend and they wrote a snark version of the script.
+Her first foray into writing fan fiction.
 It kept them busy for at least a year.
-Before this endeavor, Carolyn wasn’t a speller, in fact she was pretty abysmal.
-After this endeavor not only could she spell better, her grammar and typing skills were sharp.
-It was pretty lofty composing for 12yr olds, but because of the subject matter they were diligent, hardly noticing the amount of time spent on the project.
-I counted it as English in our homeschool and let her run with it.
-There were a few hiccups with spellcheck when Tolkien’s language or the names of his characters and places were highlighted with no alternative spelling.
-It only added to the humor of the project.
-The girls emailed their drafts back and forth to each other or sat on the phone reading them out loud.
+Prior to this, Carolyn wasn’t a speller.
+After this not only could she spell better, her grammar and typing skills were sharper.
+It was lofty composing for 12yr olds!
+I counted it as English and let her run with it.
+Elvish didn’t always translate with spellcheck but it only added to the snark and kept them going.

 Writing and literature have dominated her tween, teen and college years.
-Writing was her coping mechanism growing up when life was stressful.
-I have a hunch that if we perused her old journals the handwriting would be undecipherable and the spelling atrocious but the content delightful.
-Throughout college her professors consistently encouraged her to explore this writing hobby.
-She began to coach other students with their writing, even being paid by the college to do so.
+In college her professors encouraged her to explore writing.
+She began to coach other students, even being paid to do so.
 Her major evolved into English Literature, her senior thesis was based on Lewis Carroll’s Alice in Wonderland–the stepping stone for much of fantasy literature in the 20th century.
-I read that, it was fantastic.
+I read it, it was fantastic.
 Her professor claimed it publishable, encouraging her to pursue additional credentials and a career in teaching writing/literature at any level.
-My bragging rights are polishing up nicely.

-During our homeschool years we attended several conventions.
-One of the running themes was about discovering and teaching to your children’s gifts.
-In this context gifts were more what I consider talents, abilities and skills that our girls excelled in.
-In particular I remember one lecturer stating that “If your child is a terrible speller they probably aren’t going to grow up to be a book editor”.
-I got up and walked out.
 Right then I knew that our path in homeschooling was going to digress even further from the norm.
-I believed, and still do, that “All things are possible” and I chose never to limit what my children were capable of based on their natural talents and abilities.
+I believed, and still do, that “All things are possible” and I couldn’t limit what my children were capable of based on their natural talents and abilities.
 What if God called my abysmal speller to a foreign country with no written Bibles and that child translated the Scriptures.
 Was I really going to tell God that “She can’t do that because she’s an abysmal speller?”
-Nope, not me.